xiaoylu/leetcode_category/BinarySearch/Readme.md

   return l
 ```

-## Balanced BST
+## Balanced Binary Search Tree
-To keep a binary search tree balanced, it should be implemented as Red-Black tree, AVL tree or even skipping lists (probablistics) to maintain the similar heights of the branches sharing the same parent.
+To keep a binary search tree balanced, it should be implemented as Red-Black tree, AVL tree or even skipping lists (probablistics data structure) to maintain the same heights of the branches.

 **LC 220.
 Contains Duplicate III**
 Given an array of integers, find out whether there are two distinct indices i and j in the array such that the absolute difference between `nums[i]` and `nums[j]` is at most t and the absolute difference between i and j is at most k.